Criminal Records Check & FCRA Compliance: How Far Back Is A Criminal Records Check Reportable?

 When it comes to conducting criminal background checks, knowledge is key.
 Knowing when in the hiring process to ask the question about criminal convictions and how far back your state requires for time reporting restrictions can protect your company from a lawsuit.
 At the end of the day, good judgment and common sense are paramount; however, it never hurts to be well-versed in the complicated rules of the hiring process.

-Alliance Worldwide Investigative Group, Inc. is a full-service investigative firm that conducts best practice background checks in a variety of industries, regardless of your company’s size or geographic location.
+Alliance Risk Group. is a full-service investigative firm that conducts best practice background checks in a variety of industries, regardless of your company’s size or geographic location.
 Are you interested in learning more about background investigations?
 Schedule a no-cost webinar to see if our services might be right for you!

 We invite you to browse our library of blog posts and whitepapers to gain a better understanding of the value background investigations could have for your organization.